mongodb/mongo/src/mongo/db/catalog/README.md

 locking any Database level resource.
 This lock is used to synchronize replica state transitions (typically transitions between PRIMARY, SECONDARY, and ROLLBACK states).
 More information on the RSTL is contained in the [Replication Architecture Guide](https://github.com/mongodb/mongo/blob/b4db8c01a13fd70997a05857be17548b0adec020/src/mongo/db/repl/README.md#replication-state-transition-lock)

-### Parallel Batch Writer Mode Lock (PBWM)

-The Parallel Batch Writer Mode lock is of ResourceType Global, so it must be locked prior to locking any Database level resource.
-This lock is used to synchronize secondary oplog application with other readers, so that they do not observe inconsistent snapshots of the data.
-Typically this is only an issue with readers that read with no timestamp, readers at explicit timestamps can acquire this lock in a compatible mode with the oplog applier and thus are not blocked when the oplog applier is running.
-More information on the PBWM lock is contained in the [Replication Architecture Guide.](https://github.com/mongodb/mongo/blob/b4db8c01a13fd70997a05857be17548b0adec020/src/mongo/db/repl/README.md#parallel-batch-writer-mode)

 ### Global Lock